The-Fourth-Wall/EmeraldsVector/README.md

 # EmeraldsVector

-A dynamic list using fast memory management (golden ratio increase)
+A dynamic list using fast memory management.

 # Installation